Skip to content Skip to main navigation Report an accessibility issue

 Purpose

-The committee serves as a standing committee of the Undergraduate Council to advise the Undergraduate Council on matters pertaining to general education.
-Specifically, the Volunteer Core (General Education) committee will
+1. The Volunteer Core Committee serves as a standing committee of the Undergraduate Council to advise the Undergraduate Council on matters pertaining to students’ core coursework.
+Specifically, the Volunteer Core committee

-• Make and receive recommendations regarding the philosophy and requirements of the Volunteer Core (General Education) component
+• Makes and receives recommendations regarding the philosophy and requirements of the Volunteer Core component of the University’s academic mission

-• Develop criteria and procedures for submitting, evaluating and approving courses that meet the University of Tennessee Volunteer Core (General Education) requirement
+• Develops criteria and procedures for submitting, evaluating, and approving courses that meet the University of Tennessee Volunteer Core requirement

-• Review and approve courses proposed for inclusion on the Volunteer Core (General Education) list of courses
+• Reviews and approves courses proposed for inclusion on the Volunteer Core list of courses

-• Recommend and implement policies and procedures for continual improvement of general education
+• Recommends and implements policies and procedures for continual improvement of the Volunteer Core

-• Facilitate and encourage campus dialogue and communication regarding general education
+• Facilitates and encourages campus dialogue and communication regarding the Volunteer Core

-The Volunteer Core (General Education) committee will coordinate its activities with other committees of the Undergraduate Council (e.g., Curriculum, Academic Policy, and Academic Advising).
+2. The Volunteer Core Committee coordinates its activities with other committees of the Undergraduate Council.

 Membership Guidelines

-• 6-8 elected members of the Undergraduate Council
+• at least 6 elected members of the Undergraduate Council

-• the chair of each Volunteer Core (General Education) subcommittee
+• the chair of each Volunteer Core subcommittee

 • a student member

-• Representatives from each of the following units as appointed each year by the Chair of the Undergraduate Council in consultation with the Directors/Deans of these specific units:
+• a representative from each of the following units as appointed each year by the Chair of the Undergraduate Council in consultation with the Directors/Deans of these specific units:

 • Undergraduate Council Advising committee